TheOlaoluwaMercy/Analysis-of-Health-Facilities-in-Sub-Saharan-Africa/README.md

 Subsequently, the analysis will narrow its focus to Nigeria to examine the state-level distribution of health facilities, as well as the ownership, facility type and healthcare service tiers within the country.

 ## Data Profiling
+The dataset contains 8 columns and 98,745 rows.
+There are 6 categorical variables of the varchar datatype (Country, Admin1, Facility name, Facility type, Ownership, LL Source) and 2 numerical variables: Lat (Latitude) and Long (Longitude).
+Ownership, Lat, Long, and LL Source contain 30,448, 2,351, 2,351, and 2,350 null values, respectively.
+The dataset contains 123 duplicate rows.
+Removing the duplicate rows leaves the row count at 98,622.

 ### Number of columns
 ```